BEGINNERS · GETTING STARTED

 - Pick a forgiving cut.
 Pork butt or ribs, not brisket, for cook one.

-- Hold 225 to 250°F at grate level, and check it, not just the dome gauge.
+- Hold 225 to 250°F at grate level, and check it there, not on the dome gauge.

 - Start earlier than you think you need to.
 A cook that finishes early can rest and hold; one that runs late cannot be rushed without hurting the result.